Didn't We Almost Have It All: Development and composition

 Jennings recalls that the songwriting process for "Didn't We Almost Have It All" required several years.
 "It seems like Michael Masser and I worked off and on for years on that song.
 I don't know how many times I rewrote bits and pieces of the tune ...
 I remember distinctly that we ran (up) over two hundred dollars worth of phone calls from a hotel in Nashville ... of course, it was well worth it in the end."

 Jennings told Songfacts that the song took longer to be finished than most compositions because of Masser's busy schedule, stating "I think that probably took longer than any other song.
 Michael was traveling and he was in the studio and doing this and that, so I think it was about a year or two after we started it that it was finished."

 Jennings claimed due to this, he "lost track of the whole thing" and stated that Masser's perfectionism in "want[ing] to really nail it down", played a part into why it was a difficult process, calling it "one of those never-to-be-repeated experiences".
 Jennings told the same website that the song was "about wishing for reunion with someone, and making the case for it by recalling past good times."
-Houston recorded the ballad in Los Angeles in the middle of her debut headlining world tour.
+Houston performed an early version of the ballad live throughout the duration of her debut headlining world tour.

 The Telegraph claimed the song was reportedly inspired by Houston's on-and-off-again relationship with American Philadelphia Eagles football star Randall Cunningham.

 According to the sheet music published by Blue Sky Rider Songs and Universal Music Group, "Didn't We Almost Have It All" has a slow tempo with 60 beats per minute.
-The song starts and mainly stays in the key of B♭ major but shifts to G major at the beginning of the chorus before returning back, repeating it in the second chorus before finishing in its original key.
+The song starts and mainly stays in the key of B♭ major but shifts to G major at the beginning of the chorus before returning, repeating it in the second chorus before finishing in its original key.
 Houston's vocal range in the song spans from the low note of B♭_{3} to the high note of E♭_{5}.
 Lee Holdridge and Robbie Buchanan were the arrangers of the song and helped to give the power ballad an orchestral pop sound.
 Houston was the song's vocal arranger.